 He died in Naples in 1476, and his body is buried there in the Franciscan church of Saint Maria la Nuova.
 He was beatified by Urban VIII in 1624, canonized by Benedict XIII in 1726, and became one of the patron saints of Naples.

 Despite his military connections, the Cross of St. James is not attributed to this saint.

 It is St. James the Greater (see above) who is the patron of the Order of Saint James of Compostela (see also Compostelan Cross).
 This military order of knights began in the year 1171, to protect pilgrims who were visiting St. James's shrine.
-They also built and staffed hospitals on the roads leading to Compostela, St. James's Way.
+They also built and staffed hospitals on the roads leading to Compostela, known as St. James's Way.

 For over a thousand years, people have followed the route of the setting sun on their pilgrimage to Santiago de Compostela.
 At night, a stream of stars in the sky (the Milky Way) pointed in the same direction.
 This became known as the Pilgrim's Way or St. James's Way.
-The journey was usually made on foot and in the 12th century, 500,000 pilgrims are thought to have made the journey each year.
+The journey was usually made on foot and in the 12th century, 500,000 pilgrims are understood to have made the journey each year.
 Now, over 5,000,000 people arrive in Compostela each year, sometimes on foot, but more often on bicycles, cars or tour buses.

 The order spread and became well known in other countries.
-At one point, 80 of the 400 knights were commanderies with control over two cities, 178 towns and 200 parishes.
+At one point, 80 of the 400 knights were commanderies with control over 2 cities, 178 towns and 200 parishes.
 They also managed hospitals, convents and a college in Salamanca on Spain's Northern Plateau.
 Although primarily a Spanish order, they owned and managed property across the border in Portugal and France.
 Further afield, they controlled small parts of Hungary and Italy.